Esri/i3s-spec/docs/1.7/spatialReference.cmn.md

 # spatialReference

 The spatialReference object is located at the top level of the JSON hierarchy.
-A spatial reference can be defined using a Well Known ID (WKID) or Well Known Text (WKT).
+A spatial reference can be defined using a Well-Known ID (WKID) or Well-Known Text (WKT).
 The default tolerance and resolution values for the associated Coordinate Reference System (CRS) are used.

 A spatial reference can optionally include a definition for a vertical coordinate system (VCS), which is used to interpret a geometries z values.